-The table below presents the intended use for which efficacy data demonstrate the efficacy of PHMB (refer also to Appendix II).
-The data are generated from laboratory studies and should be consolidated at the product authorisation stage with data generated with field tests.
-The product efficacy would have to be confirmed if the duration of preservation is higher than 28 days.
-For other target organisms claimed, the efficacy would have to be demonstrated.
+The Table 2.1-4 presents the intended use for which efficacy data support the efficacy of the PHMB for approval.
+The data are generated from laboratory studies and would have to be consolidated at the product authorisation stage in accordance with the claims and with data generated with real products.